Greg Pence wins GOP nomination for House seat once held by brother Mike Pence

 Pence will face the top vote-getter among six Democrats: George Holland, K. Lave, Jeannine Lee Lake, Jim Pruett, Lane Siekman or Joshua Williamson.

 Mike Pence was first elected to represent the 6th District in 2000.
 He served in the House of Representatives for 12 years before he was elected governor in 2012.
-The seat is open in this cycle because Rep. Luke Messer is seeking the GOP nomination for U.S. Senate.
+The seat is open in this cycle because Rep. Luke Messer unsuccessfully sought the GOP nomination for U.S. Senate.

 The Associated Press contributed to this report.